Superior Restoration of Murrieta Logo

 Fixing a Water Damaged Book

-Before you begin restoring water damaged book, know the water that has caused damage to the books.
+Before you begin restoring water damaged books, know the water that has caused damage to the books.
 If flood water or black water has damaged your book, make sure to wear a pair of gloves.
 Flood water or black water contains contaminants that are harmful to humans when exposed or ingested.

-Let’s assume that your water damaged book is wet.
-Now, let’s begin drying out soaking wet books.
+Let’s begin drying out soaking wet books.

 • If your book has been damaged by contaminated water, let it run in clean water.
 Hold the book shut and tightly.
 Just shake it gently to remove excess water.

 • Stand the water damaged book on the end (place paper towels underneath to absorb the water) and allow water to drain downwards.
 Do not fan the book yet.
 Doing so will allow the water to wick into other surfaces.
-Keep it stand for about 30 minutes.
+Keep it standing for about 30 minutes.

 • Insert the absorbent materials between the text block (the internal pages of the book) and the covers.
 If there is bleeding, use tin foil sheets and do the same.